samuelhavelka/rl-collision-detection/README.md

 Each green dot represents a measurement taken by the agent.

 The only information the agent has about its environment is these measurements, its current x and y position, and its current orientation.

 ![](https://github.com/samuelhavelka/rl_collision_detection/blob/main/sensor_animation.gif)

-## Robot RL guided collision avoidance Demo:
+## Robot RL guided collision avoidance demo: